Indal-Singh/homePowerStatuscheck/README.md

 # Home Power Status Check

 This project monitors the power status of a home using a NodeMCU and displays the status on a web dashboard.

+## Why Make This Project

 ## Project Structure